daniyalas/khiAI-playlist-streamlit/README.md

 This section goes over what kind of exceptions I have set in place for various types of User Replies.

 ### What if the user's 1st reply is a search term the chatbot is not familiar with?
-Then the user will be asked to input a new search term in a new in a new reply.
+Then the user will be asked to input a new search term in a new reply.
 <img src="https://github.com/daniyalas/khiAI-playlist-streamlit/blob/main/media/incorrect_reply1.png" width="500">

 ### What if the user responds the yes/no question with a slang 'yup' or 'nah'?